tarstutorials/vrsensorint/docs/_sources/content/m5/integration.rst.txt

 A Simple VR Application
 -----------------------------------------

 You will be building off of the BasicScene included in the VR template.
 Since most of the work for this project was completed in the previous module, you only have to make slight changes to the copied Example script and set up your ``GameObject`` s to get this VR project up and running.
+You can find the Unity project on our `GitHub page <https://github.com/tarstutorials/vrsensorint-trignolinkvrdemo>`_.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^